CUATLAS/DocumentationGuide/README.md

 This is a guide for ATLAS students that outlines best practices for documentation and the importance of building an online presence.
 All ATLAS students are highly encouraged to document their work online in a work-in-progress journal, and some courses will require this practice.
 This document outlines our suggestions for building a digital record of your work that showcases your process as well as your technical and creative abilities.

+## Portfolio vs Work In Progress Journal

+There are two primary forms of documentation that we utilize in ATLAS - a **Curated Portfolio** and a **Work-In-Progress Blog**.
+Your portfolio should link to your blog, and vice versa, but the purpose and setup of these two things is very different.

+You should leave ATLAS with ***both*** a Curated Portfolio and an WIP Blog.
+Until you have a significant collection of work, you can just focus on the blog.
+Your portfolio will be easy to create if you already have all of your projects documented on your blog.
+This guide focuses primarily on the Work-In-Progress Blog.

+Remember - your online journal is not a portfolio!!
+The journal should contain your notes, ideas, references, and so on.
+It shows your process from start to finish, including insights and road bumps along the way.

 ## The Purpose of a Work In Progress Journal
 + Turn in your homework
 + Show what you’ve learned
 + Give credit where credit is due
 + Keep track of tutorials, resources, online links, etc
-+ Get a job (a blog shows your skills and process!)
++ Get a job (a WIP blog shows your skills and process!)
 + Get press and allow collaborators to find you

-Documenting is like keeping a diary.
-Especially if you don’t know exactly what you are going to be doing after TAM, keeping a record of what you are doing will help you find the themes that emerge in your work.
+Documenting to a WIP Blog is like keeping a diary.
+Especially if you don’t know exactly what you are going to be doing after ATLAS, keeping a record of what you are doing will help you find the themes that emerge in your work.
 So important!

-You should have **ONE** work in progress blog, *NOT one for each class*.
+You should have ***ONE*** work in progress blog, *NOT one for each class*.
 Your blog should be a record of ***all*** of you work, in one place.
 Classes can be separated into different categories and displayed on unique pages.
 Name your blog something that will apply to all of your TAM work rather than focused on one topic.

 ## Suggestions